internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Prior art

-- The [Sovrin Business Policy V2 Framework](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) are one the best practices.
+- The [Sovrin Business Policy V2 Policy](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) and [Bloxberg Whitepaper](https://bloxberg.org/wp-content/uploads/2020/02/bloxberg_whitepaper_1.1.pdf) are one the best practices.

 ## Unresolved questions

 * New member acceptance process either via Voting or on referral basis?
+* When is a application considered complete for review?